-constraining the maximum volume of returnflows in SALMOD shows what the effects of implementing a policy hat limits the total amount of returnflows allowed would be for a case study farm.
-In SALMOD the maximum eturnflows are limited at 100mm/ha irrigation quota per year for the returnflows constrained (Rfc) results.
+Constraining the maximum volume of returnflows in SALMOD shows what the effects of implementing a policy that limits the total amount of returnflows allowed would be for a case study farm.
+In SALMOD the maximum returnflows are limited at 100mm/ha irrigation quota per year for the returnflows constrained (Rfc) results.